What is a Shipping Confirmation Email? 8 Tips to Improve Your Shipping Emails

 Final thoughts

-Shipping confirmation emails can be a powerful marketing tool for any ecommerce business, as they allow you to do much more than just provide your customers with their order confirmation.
+Shipping confirmation emails can be a powerful marketing tool for any ecommerce business, as they allow you to do much more than just provide your customers with an order confirmation message.

-A shipping notification with a customer’s name in the subject line that includes reminders, tracking information, and a call-to-action is a winning formula for a confirmation email that will create a positive brand impression in your customer’s mind.
+A shipping notification with a customer’s name in the subject line that includes reminders, tracking information (tracking link or tracking number), and a call-to-action is a winning formula for a confirmation email that will create a positive brand impression in your customer’s mind.